Ceald1/delta2/README.md

 ## Why Memgraph and Not Neo4j?
-neo4j is the industry standard but is also really slow compared to memgraph, memgraph is an in_memory graphing database but uses the same bolt protocol and querying language as neo4j.
+neo4j is the industry standard but is also really slow compared to memgraph, memgraph is an in-memory graphing database but uses the same bolt protocol and querying language as neo4j.
 The limit is your RAM.
 There might be neo4j integration or fork in the future.

 ## Running Memgraph: